Ever since the time of Jesus, Christians (not to mention various other groups) have been predicting the end of the world.

 As early as the seventh century, Islam arose and began to wrest from Christianity large swaths of the former Roman Empire in North Africa, the Middle East, and even in southwestern Europe that had previously been mostly under Christian control.

-But it was the arrival of the Age of Enlightenment in the eighteenth century that finally broke the power of the Christian church over the minds and bodies of the people of Europe.
+But it was the arrival of the Age of Enlightenment in the seventeenth or eighteenth century that finally broke the power of the Christian church over the minds and bodies of the people of Europe.
 At that time a new era of reason and science began spreading from Europe to the surrounding areas, and to the New World of North and South America—which was being colonized by various European powers.
 Governments, universities, and the other institutions of Western society increasingly freed themselves from the yoke of institutional Christianity, and began to chart their own course.

 In short, the world of the existing Christian church was coming to an end.